 I’ve been consulting in the privacy and data security area for many years and recently started cannabis privacy and security because we’ve seen a need in that industry, which I believe isn’t even recognized by many industry people.
 That need is the need to protect purchasers’ data, particularly cannabis products, and make sure that they’re informed of the use of their data and that they’re protecting the rights they have.

 That’s right, and it depends – you mentioned small operators, a lot of small operators probably figure they can fly under the radar, and they may be right, but if they do get caught and there is scrutiny in this area, then there could be problems.
 The California law, California Consumer Privacy Act “CCPA” only applies to certain businesses. one of the thresholds is 25 million dollars in revenue.
-There may be quite many small dispensaries in particular that don’t hit that bar, and they may think that they’re not subject to any compliance obligations.
+So there may be many small dispensaries in particular that don’t hit that bar, and they may think that they’re not subject to any compliance obligations.
 But in fact, there’s something called the FTC a – Federal Trade Commission Act, and section five of that act prohibits deceptive business practices.

 Even if you’re not subject to a law like CCPA, another concern is the various breach notification laws across the country.

-One of the big challenges that we’re seeing is that many dispensaries are using SMS in violation of the disclosure laws because they need to get consent to do that.
+One of the significant challenges that we’re seeing is that many dispensaries are using SMS in violation of the disclosure laws because they need to get consent to do that.
 The consumers don’t particularly mind it, but in reality, they’re not in compliance.

 That’s right, and it’s all fine until the consumers do mind.
 The question is, what’s going to trigger that?
 It might be the fact that they’re getting inundated with SMS marketing messages.
 Further, it might be that somebody’s capturing data from those SMS messages, and they’re going to disclose it.
 That’s a big issue because if there is a disclosure or breach of this data, even though we see that cannabis is more and more accepted in the US, some taboo is associated with it.
-If there’s a breach of that data or unauthorized disclosure of that data, it can impact people’s employment can impact their ability to get insurance and any number of other kinds of reputational factors, so keeping that data secure becomes really important.
+So if there’s a breach of that data or unauthorized disclosure of that data, it can impact people’s employment can impact their ability to get insurance and any number of other kinds of reputational factors, so keeping that data secure becomes essential.